chocoteam/pychoco/paper/paper.md

 # A classical example: the Sudoku solver

-We illustrate the usage of pychoco with one of the most emblematic CP example: the Sudoku.
+We illustrate the use of pychoco with one of the most emblematic CP examples: the Sudoku.
 In the following code, we instantiate a Sudoku instance.
 ```python
 sudoku = [
     [4, 0, 2, 0, 0, 0, 9, 7, 3],